TendTo/rules_doxygen/README.md

 > [!Warning]
 > Setting the version to `0.0.0` this will break the hermeticity of your build, as it will now depend on the environment.

-> [!Tip]
-> Not indicating the platform will make the configuration apply to the platform it is running on.
-> The build will fail when the downloaded file does not match the SHA256 checksum, i.e. when the platform changes.
-> Unless you are using a system-wide doxygen installation, you should always specify the platform.

 #### Using a local doxygen executable

-You can also provide a label to the `doxygen` executable you want to use by using the `executable` parameter in the extension configuration.
+You can also provide a label pointing to the `doxygen` executable you want to use by using the `executable` parameter in the extension configuration.
 No download will be performed, and the file indicated by the label will be used as the doxygen executable.

 > [!Note]